-Enable TRM BGW MSite - Check the check box to enable TRM on Border Gateway Multisite.
+Enable TRM BGW MSite - Select the check box to enable TRM on Border Gateway Multisite.

-Advertise Host Routes - Check this check box to control advertisement of /32 and /128 routes to Edge routers.
+Advertise Host Routes - Enable this check box to control advertisement of /32 and /128 routes to Edge routers.

-Advertise Default Route - Check this check box to control advertisement of default route internally.
+Advertise Default Route - Enable this check box to control advertisement of default route internally.

-To allow inter-subnet communication between end hosts in different VXLAN fabrics, where the subnets are present in both fabrics, you must disable the Advertise Default Route feature (clear the Advertise Default Route check box) for the associated VRF.
-This will result in /32 routes for hosts in both fabrics.
+To allow inter-subnet communication between end hosts in different VXLAN fabrics, where the subnets are present in both fabrics, you must disable the Advertise Default Route feature (clear the Advertise Default Route checkbox) for the associated VRF.
+This will result in /32 routes for hosts being seen in both fabrics.
 For example, Host1 (VNI 30000, VRF 50001) in Fabric1 can send traffic to Host2 (VNI 30001, VRF 50001) in Fabric2 only if the host route is present in both fabrics.
-When a subnet is present in one fabric only then the default route is sufficient for inter-subnet communication.
+When a subnet is present in only one fabric then default route is sufficient for inter-subnet communication.

-Config Static 0/0 Route - Check this check box to control configuration of static default route.
+Config Static 0/0 Route - Enable this check box to control configuration of static default route.